Belém - the district of the Portuguese Discoveries

 The Jeronimos Monastery was built in the XVI century and it is one of the most important national buildings, a UNESCO World Heritage.

-The National Carriage Museum brings together a unique collection of ceremonial vehicles and rides of the XVI and XIX, centuries, mostly from the Royal House
+The National Coach Museum in Lisbon brings together a unique collection of ceremonial vehicles and rides of the XVI and XIX, centuries, mostly from the Royal Household collection.
+It is Lisbon's most visited museum and there are over seventy vehicles to see.